BurkovBA/BurkovBA.github.io/content/blog/2021-10-03-1/index.md

 date: "2021-10-03T00:00:00.284Z"
 tags: ["math", "programming"]
 cover: "./unanimously.png"
 description: The field of consensus in distributed systems emerged in late 1970s - early 1980s.
 Understanding of consensus algorithms is required for working with fault-tolerant systems, such as blockchain, various cloud and container environments, distributed file systems and message queues.
-To me It feels like consensus algorithms is a rather pseudo-scientific and needlessly overcomplicated area of computer science research.
+To me it feels like consensus algorithms is a rather pseudo-scientific and needlessly overcomplicated area of computer science research.
 There is definitely more fuzz about consensus algorithms than there should be, and many explanations are really lacking the motivation part.
 In this post I will consider some of the most popular consensus algorithms in the 2020s.
 ---

 Why would you need consensus at all, when you have replication?